 ‘A mile with Jesus’ is prayer walk idea from Neighbourhood Prayer Network, Christian organisation that encourages people around the UK to pray for their streets.
-They also want people to get to know each other and make British streets make feel less lonely.
-‘A mile with Jesus’ is aimed at NPN current supporters but also others who hear about the idea.
-It’s supposed to encourage all Christians to pray for their surroundings on their mile on 24th September.
+Going for a prayer walk will encourage all Christians to pray for their neighbourhoods and look forward to seeing the change.

 Was ‘A mile with Jesus’ your idea?

 No, it was one of our volunteers Rachel Fola-Taiwo, national prayer coordinator at Neighbourhood Prayer Network, who came up with the idea.
 At the beginning 2016 we had a special prayer meeting, during which we listened to what God would like us to do throughout the year.